leonmavr/generative-art/beziers_aquarium/README.md

 ### About
 The purpose of this project is to demonstrate how Bezier/De Chasteljau curves can easily generate some nice random designs.
 This project generates random fish designs based on cubic Bezier/De Chasteljau curves.
 Each fish is bounded within a rectangle (box) and each part of it in a sub-rectangle.
-The high-level rectangle contrails 13 control points p0,...,p12 which define the shape of the fish (each 4 control points define a single curve according to the Bezier curve theory).
+The high-level rectangle contains 13 control points p0,...,p12 which define the shape of the fish (each 4 control points define a single cubic curve according to the Bezier curve theory).
 The rectangles and control points are listed below:
 ```
         b0           b4           p9        p8        b3